 The term "effortlessly chic" gets thrown around a lot in fashion.
 In reality, these two words are rarely applicable.
 But when it comes to the white shirt?
 Absolutely.
 No matter what sort of budget you have or what kind of sense of style, the white shirt is the ultimate wardrobe staple.
 Is there anything so simple yet so chic?
-It's so easy to wear at the weekend and for the office.
-Perfect for a night out but also a night in watching Netflix.
+It's so easy to wear at the weekend and for working from home.
+Perfect for a night out (when we have them) but also a night in watching Netflix.
 It's the ultimate classic to have in one's arsenal, and whether it's oversized or fitted, linen or poplin, there are endless ways this classic piece appeals and can be rendered.

 The white shirt even has its own icons.
 Old Hollywood stars such as Audrey Hepburn and Grace Kelly wore them loose with capri trousers or tucked into pencil skirts.
 Another recognisable look comes from Julia Roberts in Pretty Woman, in which she wore a white shirt tied at the waist and a miniskirt.